-You can also invoke this refactoring with the dedicated shortcut Ctrl+F6.
+You can also invoke this refactoring with the dedicated shortcut Control+F6.

 This refactoring allows you to create a new method based on the selected code fragment.
 ReSharper analyses the selected statements and detects variables that can be converted into method parameters or represent its return value.

-You can also invoke this refactoring with the dedicated shortcut Ctrl+Alt+M.
+You can also invoke this refactoring with the dedicated shortcut Control+Alt+M.

 Suppose that you want to extract the logic of calculating a discriminant to a separate method:

 This refactoring allows you to create a new field based on a selected expression, initialize it with the expression or from the constructor, and replace occurrences of the expression in the current type with references to the newly introduced field.

-You can also invoke this refactoring with the dedicated shortcut Ctrl+Alt+D.
+You can also invoke this refactoring with the dedicated shortcut Control+Alt+D.

 In the example below, we use this refactoring to replace two occurrences of the same string with a new private field and initialize it from the existing constructor:

 Introduce Namespace Alias

 This refactoring helps you create a namespace alias for a namespace usage and replace the currently selected usage or all usages in the current document with the alias.
-Depending on the selected usages, the namespace alias is declared in closest possible scope to the usages.
+Depending on the selected usages, the namespace alias is declared in the closest possible scope to the usages.

 In the example below, we use this refactoring to add a namespace alias for the